 Benefits of Exercise for Immunity in Aging Adults

-Improved Circulation: Exercising regularly allows the spleen to deliver immune cells to more regions of the body where they are needed, and helps get blood pumping throughout the body.
+Improved Circulation: Regular workouts enable the spleen to disseminate immune cells to a greater number of regions where they are needed, and also aids in blood circulation throughout the body.

-Reduced Inflammation: Chronic inflammation burden the immune system and weakens its ability to work adequately.
-Exercise helps get control over chronic inflammation, which helps the body.
+Reduced Inflammation: Chronic inflammation makes the immune system sluggish and weak.
+Exercise enhances control over chronic inflammation, which helps the body immensely.

-Better Sleep: Exercise is well known to get optimal sleep and ensures the quality of sleep, which is vital to aid and promote immune systems.
+Better Sleep: Exercise promotes optimal sleep, and the quality of sleep.
+The effectiveness of sleep serves to aid and bolster the immune system.

-Stronger Muscles: Improving and maintaining muscle strength enhances overall function of the body to reduce illness and injury.
+Stronger Muscles: Enhanced and maintained muscle strength improves the body’s overall functioning and reduces susceptibility to illness and injury.

 Sleep: Rest and Repair for Your Immune System